Elvira: Mistress of the Dark poster

 The inciting incident occurs at 12 minutes when Elvira quits her job after her boss makes aggressive sexual advances, losing her income.
 She then receives a telegram that her great-aunt Morgana has died and left her an inheritance..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Elvira decides to stay in Fallwell long enough to sell her inherited house and possessions to raise money for her Vegas show, committing to engage with the conservative town despite the culture clash., moving from reaction to action.
+This shows the protagonist's commitment to Elvira decides to stay in Fallwell long enough to sell her inherited house and possessions to raise money for her Vegas show, committing to engage with the conservative town despite the culture clash., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Elvira discovers that her Uncle Vincent is actually a warlock who wants her great-aunt's spell book for its dark powers, and the town council intensifies their campaign to drive her out of Fallwell., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, Elvira is arrested and put on trial by the town council for corrupting the community's morals.
-She loses everything: her house, her inheritance, her standing in the town, and seemingly her relationship with Bob., indicates the protagonist at their lowest point.
+She loses everything: her house, her inheritance, her standing in the town, and seemingly her relationship with Bob., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 79% of the runtime.
 Elvira discovers her own magical powers inherited from her great-aunt and realizes she must embrace her true identity completely, using the spell book to defend herself against Vincent and the town's persecution., demonstrating the transformation achieved throughout the journey.